mozilla/releasewarrior/how-tos/mergeduty.md

 cd tools/buildfarm/maintenance/
 bash end_to_end_reconfig.sh -b -w <(gpg -d ~/merge_duty/reconfig.source.sh.gpg) -r "$now"   # A folder with the current date will be created
 ```
+:warning: You may be prompted for your gpg key to decrypt the file, but end_to_end_reconfig.sh won't wait.
+Ensure your password is cached.